SDG-Den/SDG-TIPS/docs/SDG-TIPS/601-agent-integration.md

-# Agent / AI Integration
+# Script and Agent Usage

 SDG-TIPS is designed for programmatic consumption.
 Every command outputs plain text, making it trivial to use in scripts, agents, and automation.